Salinger/MunouChan-onRaspberryPi/readme.txt

 How to use:
 1. If you run on your PC (not Raspberry Pi),please rewrite line 371 like this. ai = MunouChan(display = True) => ai = MunouChan(display = False)
+   And please comment out line 15.
+     import lcd => # import lcd
+   If run on Raspberry Pi with LCD, skip this.

 2. Run this command.
 [Without LCD]